 Some government spending is administered through the tax code.
 The simplest way to think about this is that instead of the government sending a check, as it does for Social Security and other benefit spending, a “tax expenditure” reduces the beneficiary’s federal tax liability.
 Whether one gets a check for $1,000 from the government or pays $1,000 less in taxes amounts to the same thing financially.
 There are lots of examples of these tax expenditures across government spending, including the Earned Income Credit, the Child Credit, Health Care Subsidies, the Mortgage Interest Deduction, Tax Exempt Interest, and numerous business tax breaks.
 How these are handled in government accounting is a little tricky.
 In general, to the extent that tax expenditures reduce the amount of tax paid, they show up in the revenue side of the budget as lower tax collections—and thus do not appear in FedGovSpend™ Explorer.
 There is an exception to this rule, however.
 For some tax credits, however, if the credit exceeds the tax that would otherwise be owed, the government does send a check (or transfers funds) program for the amount by which the credit exceeds the pre-credit tax liability.
-The amount sent in these “refundable tax credits” does appear in federal budget outlays as spending and is therefore included in FedGovSpend™ Explorer.
+The amounts sent in these “refundable tax credits” do appear in federal budget outlays as spending and are therefore included in FedGovSpend™ Explorer.